furqano/Git_Jenkins_Docker_Integration/README.md

 # Github - Jenkins - Docker

-## This is a project to automate end-end process using Jenkins & Docker
+## This is a Project to Automate the end to end process using Jenkins & Docker

 ## requirements (pre-installed)